rconradharris/bashfiles/HACKING.rst

 * Use ```foo``` for one-liners and ``$(foo | bar)`` for multi-liners

-* When order doesn't matter, default to alphabetical order
+* When order doesn't matter, default to alphabetical

+* Limit dependencies to curl + POSIX commands

+* Test on Linux and Mac OS X